mariadb-corporation/MaxScale/Documentation/Tutorials/Administration-Tutorial.md

 The name of the log file is maxscale.log.
 When the log is rotated, MaxScale closes the current log file and opens a new one using the same name.

-Log file rotation is achieved by use of the "flush log" or “flush logs” command in maxadmin.
+Log file rotation is achieved by use of the "rotate logs" command in maxctrl.

 ```
-maxadmin flush logs
+maxctrl rotate logs
 ```

 As there currently is only the maxscale log, that is the only one that will be